duthied/url-blacklist/README.md

 Basic node api to respond to GET request with either information about the requested url (JSON payload) or a 404 if the requested resource is not found in the database.
 Found here: https://github.com/duthied/url-blacklist/tree/1.0

+v1.1
+Improve organization and structure + a unit test for the model

 v1.2
-Add an update endpoint to service to handle a POST with a list of JSON items to be added to the database + unit tests
+Add an update endpoint to service to handle a POST with a list of JSON items to be added to the database

 v1.3 (potential consideration)
 Add a queue that the update endpoint will add the list items to